Claude Cowork business solutions for Canadian enterprises - benefits, challenges, implementation

 Days 1–30 (Foundation)

-• Pick 1–2 low-risk, high-volume workflows (meeting prep, research digest).
+• Focus on 1–2 low-risk, high-volume workflows (meeting preparation, research digest).

-• Stand up connectors in a sandbox; least-privilege scopes.
+• Implement connectors in a sandbox environment; apply least-privilege scopes.

 • Fork Productivity and Enterprise Search from the GitHub starters.